-G1.23.
+G4.4.
 COPI

-1.23.1.
+- 4.4.1.
 We have used COPI for analysing the effect of inflation on capital expenditure.
 The cost of NI Water's capital investment can be affected by factors that are not taken into account in RPI.
 For example, cost trends in the building sector of the economy can fluctuate more than in the economy as a whole.
 A separate inflation index, the Construction Output Price Index (COPI) is widely used to estimate inflation levels within the building and related sectors.
 COPI measures the movement in prices of construction work that is carried out.
 There are six different indices that are calculated: public housing, private housing, infrastructure, public non-housing, private industrial and private commercial.
 Finally there is an output index called the 'all new construction output index', which is a weighted average of all six previous indexes.
-We have used the latter definition in our Price Control.

-1.23.2.
-The Department of Trade and Industry (DTI) publishes these indices on a quarterly basis.
+We have used the latter definition in our Price Control. - 4.4.2.
+The Department of Trade and Industry (DTI) publishes these indices on a quarterly basis. - 4.4.3.

-1.23.3.
-For several years until recently, COPI was generally higher than RPI.
-Recent COPI figures show zero inflation and there is every prospect of significant negative inflation in the sector.
 In its business plan submission NI Water proposed applying annual forecasts of COPI.
 As with RPI, the Utility Regulator does not consider such forecasts to be reliable.
-It proposes to apply the same simple, stylistic assumption for COPI as has been applied for RPI, that is 2.3% per year over the regulatory control period.
-The effect of this assumption is that charges would be unaffected by any differences between inflation in the building sector and inflation in the economy as a whole.

-1.23.4.
-If NI Water benefits from low or negative inflation specific to the building sector (in other words COPI is below that determined by the Utility Regulator i.e. 2.3%) it may become necessary to reduce charges to take account of this.
+We have applied the same simple, stylistic assumption for COPI as has been applied for RPI, that is 2.3% per year over the regulatory control period.
+The effect of this assumption is that charges would be unaffected by any differences between inflation in the building sector and inflation in the economy as a whole. - 4.4.4.
+If NI Water benefits from low or negative inflation specific to the building sector (in other words COPI is below that determined by the Utility Regulator i.e. 2.3%), it may become necessary to reduce charges to take account of this.
 If the impact is large, the Utility Regulator would seek to use the Relevant Change of Circumstance (i.e. RCC.
 4).
-A small impact would be 'logged up' so that customers benefit only after the next Price Control.
+A small impact would be 'logged down' so that customers benefit only after the next Price Control.
 The same mechanisms would apply in the event that actual COPI is higher than assumed at final determination, but would increase rather than decrease charges to customers (and consequently subsidy).

-G1.24.
+G4.5.
 Dividends

-1.24.1.
-Within our PC10 business plan information requirements we asked NI Water to indicate any dividend they would expect to pay over the PC10 period.
+- 4.5.1.
+Within our PC10 Business Plan information requirements we asked NI Water to indicate any dividend they would expect to pay over the PC10 period. - 4.5.2.

-1.24.2.
 The actual level of dividend that NI Water pays in any one year is a matter for NI Water.
-Condition F 6.12 of the licence states that:

-- 1. The dividends declared or paid will not impair the ability of the Appointee to finance the Appointed Business; and, - 2.
+Condition F 6.12 of the licence states that: - 1.
+The dividends declared or paid will not impair the ability of the Appointee to finance the Appointed Business; and, - 2.
 Under a system of incentive regulation, dividends would be expected to reward efficiency and the management of economic risk.

-1.24.3.
-The Utility Regulator notes that in Scotland, Scottish Minister's have agreed not to extract a dividend from Scottish Water (a public sector company which sits within the Shareholder Executive 'portfolio of businesses') and that this arrangement provides real savings to Scottish Water customers.
+4.5.3.
+The Utility Regulator notes that in Scotland, Scotlish Minister's have agreed not to extract a dividend from Scotlish Water (a public sector company which sits within the Shareholder Executive 'portfolio of businesses') and that this arrangement provides real savings to Scotlish Water customers.

-G1.25.
+G4.6.
 Working Capital and Other Balance Sheet Assumptions